 Any questions will gladly be answered by the coaches or other members of the committee.

 DO I NEED A PERSONAL COACH?

 It will be an advantage for your child, at some stage, to take private lessons.
 This will be your choice.
 There are some coaches available for personal tuition at extra cost.
 If you would like to find out the availability of a coach, it will be best to speak to the Head Coach.

 WHAT IS THE CLUB’S PATHWAY FOR DEVELOPMENT?

-Usually around the ages of 12 or 13, your child will want to move up to the Club Training group.
+Usually around the ages of 14, your child will want to move up to the Club Training group.
 In this group, there will be the opportunity to practice the three weapons and to enter competitions.
 At an advanced competition level, there will be the opportunity to be invited to join the Development Group which concentrates on a higher training level for competition.

 In fencing, the improvement of skills is usually determined by constant practice through club bouts and competition entry.
 At Cavaliers, there is the opportunity to fence at either a competitive or a social level.